tomrcc/rosey-astro-starter/README.md

 A common layout, with changing markdown content is favored for these kinds of text heavy pages, rather than using Bookshop components - which are defined and managed in your markdown pages frontmatter.

 These text heavy pages will be edited in CloudCannon's content editor, rather than the visual editor used for building pages with Bookshop components.

+For the main page content, rosey ids are statically generated via the page url, so that translations are preserved between changes to the original content, and a diff is shown to help editors update their translations.

 ### Image Optimization